NVSL/linux-nova/README.md

 NOVA aims to be compatible with other Linux file systems.
 To help verify that it achieves this we run several test suites against NOVA each night.

-* The latest version of XFSTests.
+* The latest version of XFSTests. ([Current failures](https://github.com/NVSL/linux-nova/issues?q=is%3Aopen+is%3Aissue+label%3AXFSTests))
 * The linux testing project file system tests.
 * The fstest POSIX conformance test suite.

-Currently, nearly all of these tests pass for the `master` branch, and the handful of failures are not critical and are on our list of TODOs.
+Currently, nearly all of these tests pass for the `master` branch.

 NOVA uses the standard PMEM kernel interfaces for accessing and managing persistent memory.